 - Con - You may think you're finding better odds and less risk by grouping together smaller odds selections to make a desirable price, but even then you're not getting any value and you're handing more of a margin to the bookmakers.

-Here’s a visual example so you can see for yourself exactly how an accumulator comes about from start to finish.
+Here's an example so you can see for yourself exactly how an accumulator comes about from start to finish.
 This example displays a straightforward four-fold.
 Remember, the number refers to the bets you must win to land your accumulator, whilst the term fold just highlights that there are multiple separate legs involved.

 Selections: Player A 2.10, Player B 2.00, Player C 1.57 and Player D at 1.66